cran2367/sgt/README.md

 #### Note:
 1. Small alphabet set: If the alphabet set is small (< 4), SGT's performance may not be good.
 This is because the feature space becomes too small.
 2. Faster implementation: The provided code is a research level code, not optimized for the best of speed.
 Significant speed improvements can be made, e.g. multithreading the SGT estimation for sequences in a dataset.

+#### Additional resource:
+Python implementation: Please refer to https://github.com/datashinobi/Sequence-Graph-transform Thanks to Yassine for providing the Python implementation.